AmalaPenumaka/AmalaPenumaka/README.md

 ## Hi, I'm Amala!

-🎓 Fourth-year undergraduate student at Case Western Reserve University studying Computer Science with minors in Math and Business Management
+🎓 Recently graduated from Case Western Reserve University with a Bachelor of Science in Computer Science

 📱 LinkedIn: www.linkedin.com/in/amalapenumaka